PressForward/pressforward/notes.md

 -	Do we want to assign authorship of a post from the author property of the RSS feed item?
 Perhaps do that and also pass and display properties for **orig author**, **orig nominated**, and **editor who published**?

 	*	If so... how to handle inc. authors?
 A seperate options field?

+-	If the feed parsing happens on our side, how much functionality needs to be built in for figuring out an RSS feed if it isn't found via SimplePie?
+Just how good at finding RSS feeds is SimplePie?

+-	If the feed parsing happens elsewhere, does the plugin need to have an API key?
+For each person, each site?